 My intentions are to give you 11 reasons why owning a chinchilla is very easy and a few reasons why individuals may state that owning a chinchilla is difficult.

-Ultimately, I’ll let you be the judge and jury and make the decision based on the facts from a chinchilla owner.
-Let’s dive into the details.
+Ultimately, I’ll let you be the judge and jury and make the decision based on the facts from a chinchilla owner who understands a chinchillas temperament and common behavior.

 #1-Chinchillas Are Cheap and Easy to Feed

 I offer my chinchilla fresh timothy hay and pellets formulated for chinchillas.

 I purchase my pellets from the breeder I adopted my chinchilla from.
 It cost roughly 15 dollars and last me 3-6 months depending on how many bags I purchase.

 As far as the timothy hay, you merely place it in a hay feeder on the side of your chinchilla cage, and they do the rest.

 You can purchase this on Amazon for extraordinarily cheap, and 2 bags of timothy hay last me roughly 2-3 months.